Saint John String Quartet

 David Adams, a native of Winnipeg Manitoba, completed his Bachelor of Music in Performance at the University of Toronto and went on to pursue his career as a professional violinist.
 With many scholarships and first prizes to his credit, Adams has gained critical acclaim as a soloist, conductor, chamber and orchestral musician.
 Along with his active performing schedule, Adams teaches privately, performs in school concerts and coaches youth orchestras.
 David Adams received the New Brunswick Merit Award, the Golden Jubilee and Diamond Jubilee Metal for his contribution to Music in New Brunswick.

 Danielle Sametz grew up in Regina, Saskatchewan where she began her musical studies on both violin and piano.
 During her time in Regina Danielle was a member of the Regina Symphony Orchestra and also completed her Associate of the Royal Conservatory of Toronto certification studying with Dr.Jamie Syer.
 She successfully completed her Bachelor of Music from Brandon University (BU) in 2009, studying with Kerry DuWors and Mark Rudoff.
 Danielle was a member of the string quartet-in-residence at the Centre for Opera in Sulmona, Italy, has collaborated with Winnipeg rock band 'From the Moon' on their album The Cyclist, was a Saskatchewan representative at the National Arts Program of Canada during the 2009 Summer Games and travelled to Palestine and Israel for a concert series and tour with faculty of the Edward Said National Conservatory of Music.
-After finishing her Masters degree at the Aaron Copland school in New York City she spent 18 months in South Africa playing with the KwaZulu-Natal Philharmonic Orchestra.
+After finishing her Masters degree at the Aaron Copland school in New York City under the tutelage of Burton Kaplan, she spent 18 months in South Africa playing with the KwaZulu-Natal Philharmonic Orchestra.
 Danielle is currently second violinist with the Saint John String Quartet and Symphony New Brunswick.

 Christopher Buckley, a native of New Brunswick, finished his studies at the Guildhall School of Music and Drama in London, England and has returned to enrich his home province as a performing violist.
 Buckley performs in school and outreach concerts and coaches the New Brunswick Youth Orchestra.
 A frequent volunteer of his time and talent, Buckley has received the New Brunswick Merit Award for his contribution to Arts and Culture.
 Before returning to Canada, he performed with the BBC Scottish Symphony Orchestra, the Ulster Orchestra, Northern Ireland and was the violist for the resident quartet in Bermuda (Menuhin Foundation).